How To Do Silk Screen Printing

 distributors on the 'net.
 For inks, use textile ink for shirts (it's thicker and flows

 on to fabric better); use standard printing ink for posters or whatever.
-You can

-thick string but that's for the more advanced screener.
-Also, don't be afraid to
+and some thick string, but that's for the more advanced screener.

-ask the store people for help, they usually
+Also, don't be afraid to ask the store people for help, they usually

 have some good tips and can clarify any questions you have.